 There are more advantages to IPv6 than just the number of addresses as well.
 The new version will simplify the address assignment process and provide more network security features.
 Of course running out of IP addresses is headline grabbing and creates obvious interest about IPv6, but these new features are noteworthy on their own.

 And what does this mean to you ?

 Hopefully, IPv6 brings no major impacts for most computer users.
 Most operating systems, including Windows XP SP 1 and Mac OS X 10.2 already support version 6.
 The problem comes from many routers and servers that unfortunately don’t support it.
 Does that mean we just need a global overhaul to replace our routers and servers, and switch to IPv6?
 Quite simply – no. The tech world is already finding bugs with this latest version and some are downright unhappy with the changes.
 Estimations put full IPv6 deployment several years down the line.

 In the end, the Internet Society estimates that only 0.05% of Internet users will be directly affected by this latest version.
 So sit back and wait for the transition for now.
 Certainly, there are bugs and issues that will arise but once those problems are resolved, IPv6 is sure to make its mark.

 Darren Bunker is Chief Operations Officer at QubeGB, a telecommunications company in the UK.
 When Darren is not out supporting his favourite rugby team he can be found working with his teams in the Galashiels and London offices.
-Darren is passionate about the communications industry and has just written a guide on how to speed up home broadband on the QubeGB Squidoo page.
+Darren is passionate about the communications industry.
 If you would like to keep up to date with company news, please visit the QubeGB LinkedIn page.